 This article originally appeared in the 1980's in the Nunda Times by Tom Cook, a teacher at Keshequa Central School.
 It is used with permission of the author.
 See image 9 for a view of the Knife Works.
+An 1888 description of the business can be found here.

 by Tom Cook